CrazySquirrel/CSTiles/README.md

 When you call peredaetsa structured object as the default parameters.
 If you specify options via data, you can use the following values.
 * For tiles
-	* data-tiles-grid-size - Sets gridSize
+	* data-tiles-grid-size - Sets gridSize value separet by ,
-	* data-tiles-grid-size-... - Sets adaptivGridSize where ... replaced by name
+	* data-tiles-grid-size-... - Sets adaptivGridSize where ... replaced by name and value separet by ,
 	* data-tiles-media-... - Sets adaptivMedia where ... replaced by name
 	* data-tiles-move - Sets autoMove
 	* data-tiles-clone - Sets autoClone